solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 be a separate change.

 ### Receipt Tree Specification
+We construct a deterministic tree over a list of Receipts per slot.
+The tree needs to be strictly deterministic as any other cryptographic primitive to ensure that trees are exactly identical when individually constructed by different nodes.

 ```
 Receipt tree with four receipts as leaf nodes [R1, R2, R3, R4] where R1, R2, R3 and R4 are the
 receipts of transactions 1, 2, 3, and 4.